How I Think

 03. Integration

 I am deeply influenced by architecture and design, and by design thinking and systemic strategy.
 This shapes how I build marketing systems.
-Every touchpoint – brand, digital, CRM, content, automation – must work as part of a coherent structure.
+Every touchpoint, be it brand, digital, CRM, content, or automation, must work as part of a coherent structure.
 When integrated well, marketing becomes more than the sum of its parts.

 02. Perspective